 - Create personal learning tools and modules or collaborate with educators around the world to improve curriculum using platforms like OER Commons

-- Design a personal PLE (Personal Learning Environments) using tools such as symbaloo, email, ePortfolio
+- Design a personal PLE (Personal Learning Environments) using tools such as symbaloo, email, or ePortfolio.

 Re-Thinking Classroom Layouts

-- Create flexible learning spaces by adding casters to your tables, desks, and chairs for easy mobility.
+1. Add Casters to Your Tables, Desks, and Chairs for easy mobility and create a flexible learning space.
 This allows you to quickly and easily reconfigure spaces for individual or group work.
 Design “pods” of shape tables and desks that can accommodate 2-person, 4-person, 8-person, 10-person, etc. setups.

-- Flip-top tables and desks with markerboard tops allow you to create an individual workstation that can easily be transformed into a presentation space allowing students the ability to take control of their own learning path.
+2. Flip-Top Tables and Desks with Markerboard Tops allow you to create an individual workstation that can easily be transformed into a presentation space allowing students the ability to take control of their own learning path.
 Giving the students tools to present learning modules will help them to retain the information being taught.

-- Individual teacher stations can easily be incorporated into collaborative configurations.
+3. Individual Teacher Stations can easily be incorporated into collaborative configurations.
 Combine the Nebula Shape Table (Teacher Station) with the 3P-120 Shape Tables and adaptable seating solutions to create a flexible learning environment that can accommodate up to 12 learners.
 When you need a space for individual or small group work, break them apart and move accordingly.

-- Create fun and flexible learning spaces using Alphabet BLOC & STP!
-Since BLOC and STP can be used from all sides, they are versatile and accommodating.
+4. Use Alphabet BLOC & STP to create a fun and flexible learning space!
+Since BLOC & STP can be used from all sides, they are versatile and accommodating.
 Combine with Alphabet MOV and FLOT to create truly dynamic and innovative learning spaces.
 Use them together as casual seating, tables or even as an impromptu work surface.
 Mix and match the various shapes and sizes for creative collaborative learning spaces.